SYAN83/proxycrawl/README.md

 `proxycrawl` includes three classes:
- `ProxySession` for synchronous HTTP requests, `AsynoProxySession` for asynchronous HTTP Requests, as well as `ScrapyProxyRequest` for scrapy.
+ `ProxySession` for synchronous HTTP requests, `AsyncProxySession` for asynchronous HTTP Requests, as well as `ScrapyProxyRequest` for scrapy.

 1. `ProxySession` inherits `requests.Session` class: